top of page

 It’s Okay to Keep Looking

-Tips for Finding the Right Therapist:
+Tips for Finding the Right Therapist

-Connecting hands, support
+Connecting hands, support.
+BC Counsellor

 “Story stewardship means honoring the sacred nature of story—the ones we share and the ones we hear—and knowing that we’ve been entrusted with something valuable or that we have something valuable that we should treat with respect and care.
 We are good stewards of the stories we tell by trusting them to people who have earned the right to hear them, and telling them only when we are ready.
 We are good stewards of the stories we hear by listening, being curious, affirming, and believing people when they tell us how they experienced something.”
 Brené Brown